 Open to Chairs and Vice Chairs who purchase any one of the EDGS SLAs.
 Briefings are provided face to face and are also available electronically.

-In 2020/21 we will develop our online and virtual training offer and podcasts, ensuring there is a method of delivery and access to training to suit all needs.
+We are developing our online and virtual training offer and podcasts, to ensure there is a method of delivery and access to training to suit all needs.

 Service Level Agreements (SLA)